Let’s be real: your eCommerce website is probably a cash cow.

 Social commerce is still relatively new, and you need to make it as clear and easy for shoppers as possible.

 Instead of burying your eCommerce features on social media, celebrate them.
-That means:

 Writing clear CTAs: For the love of all that’s good, please change your Facebook CTA to “Shop Now.”